 Introduction 3

 Plain Language 3

 Stop Health Care Fraud!
 3

-Preventing Medical Mistakes 4
+Preventing Medical Mistakes

+FEHB Facts

+Coverage information

+No pre-existing condition limitation

+Where you can get information about enrolling in the FEHB Program

+Types of coverage available for you and your family

+Family member coverage

+Children's Equity Act

+When benefits and premiums start

+• When you retire

+When you lose benefits

+When FEHB coverage ends

+• Upon divorce

+Temporary Continuation of Coverage (TCC)

+Converting to individual coverage

+Getting a Certificate of Group Health Plan Coverage 9

 Section 1.
-Facts about this fee-for-service Plan 6
+How this plan works 10

-General features of our Consumer Option
+General features of our Consumer Option 10

 Your Rights

-Your medical and claims records are confidential 8
+Your medical and claims records are confidential 11

 Section 2.
-How we change for 2012 9
+Changes for 2013 12

-Program-wide changes 9
+Program-wide changes 12

-Changes to this Plan.
+Changes to this Plan

-Clarifications.
+Clarifications

 Section 3.
-How you get benefits
+How you get benefits 14

 Identification cards

 Where you get covered care

-· ·
+Covered providers

-Covered providers Covered facilities
+Covered facilities

 Transitional care

 If you are hospitalized when your enrollment begins

 You need prior Plan approval for certain services

-• Inpatient hospital admission
+Inpatient hospital admission

-• Other services.
+• Other services

 How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

-Urgent care claims
+• Urgent care claims

-Emergency inpatient admission
+Emergency inpatient admission.

 Maternity care

-If your hospital stay needs to be extended:
+If your hospital stay needs to be extended

-• If your treatment needs to be extended
+If your treatment needs to be extended

 If you disagree with our pre-service claim decision

 To reconsider a non-urgent care claim

 To reconsider an urgent care claim

-To file an appeal with OPM 16
+To file an appeal with OPM 20

-Section 4.
-Your costs for covered services 17

-Copayment 17

-Cost-sharing

-Deductible

-Coinsurance

-If your provider routinely waives your cost

-Waivers

-Differences between our allowance and the bill

-Carryover

-If we overpay you

-When Government facilities bill us

-When you are age 65 or over and do not have Medicare

-When you have the Original Medicare Plan (Part A, Part B, or both)

-Section 5.
-Benefits 23

-Consumer Option Benefits Overview 25

-Non-FEHB benefits available to Plan members